intershop/intershop-pwa/docs/guides/upgrading-pwa.md

 Further commits should be focused on descriptive commit messages, so the upgrading project can follow them easily.
 At the end code re-formatting and optional refactorings should reside in individual commits.

+> **Warning**
+>
-:warning: Every commit along the way must be consistent. `npm run check` must be runnable without errors, so the customer project can use it to assure consistency.
+> Every commit along the way must be consistent.
+> `npm run check` must be runnable without errors, so the customer project can use it to assure consistency.

 Add documentation with migration instructions to the [migration guide](./migrations.md).